Hero background

 Trekking on Mount Ontake

-Explore the trails of Japan's second-highest volcano, through pristine wilderness and sacred pilgrimage sites.
+Walk the trails of Japan's second-highest volcano, between unspoilt nature and sacred pilgrimage sites.

 The next story is yours